Tudat/NumericalAstrodynamicsAssignments_2020/README.md

 Hi, w.r.t. the original repository this repository is supplemented with:

 0. Python code and latex report integration.
+The following is done with a single command:
   - Plots are exported directly into your latex report.
   - Your python code is automatically included in the appendices of your report.
-  - The example jupyter notebook is automatically ran with a single line.
+  - The example jupyter notebook is automatically executed.
   - The example jupyter notebook is automatically converted to pdf
   - The pdf of the example jupyter notebook is automatically integrated in the latex report.
-1. The latex report is automatically compiled into a pdf.
+  - The latex report is automatically compiled into a pdf.
 1. You can easily sync with overleaf, e.g. if you do a last minute run, you just push and pull into overleaf, instead of manually uploading pictures.
 2. Unit tests are written. (entire repository code can be tested with a single line)

-* Room for improvement*
+**Room for improvement**
 3. The  `.travis.yml` file is currently not allowing for the Continuous integration (CI) testing with Travis-CI.
 I do not yet know how to include the `.._environment.yml` into `.travis.yml`.
 That is why the build status badge on top currently says "failed".
 4. A unit test could be written to test a function inside a jupyter notebook.

-## usage: do once
+## Usage: do once

 0. If you don't have pip: open Anaconda prompt and browse to the directory of this readme:
 ```